visiondevcamptokyo/devcamp/docs/ideathon-online.md

 :::

 ::: info For Nostr Users
-If you already have a Nostr account, you can log in using your existing account instead of registering a new one.
+If you already have a Nostr account, you can log in using it instead of registering a new one.
 :::

 ## Online Event Flow